Looked After Children (LAC) – resources and guidance

 RCPCH lead

-Dr Lynn Snow leads on looked after children on the RCPCH Child Protection Standing Committee.
-She also collaborates with the British Association of Adoption and Fostering (Coram BAAF) Health Advisors Group Committee.
+Dr Lynn Snow is the Looked After Children Lead on the RCPCH Child Protection Standing Committee.
+She also collaborates with the British Association of Adoption and Fostering (Coram BAAF) Health Advisory Committee.

 NHSE Key principles for ensuring continuous health records of adopted children

-NHSE has set out key principles for merging an adopted child’s health records with their new post-adoptive details.
+In June 2024, NHS England set out key principles for merging an adopted child’s health records with their new post-adoptive details.
 This creates a continuous health record for the child that is valuable for their health, wellbeing and understanding of their medical history.
 It is also efficient for the wider health system.
+NHSE Key principles for ensuring continuous health records of adopted children

-Following the publication of the principles, NHSE Safeguarding published a statement setting out the process to protect the continuity of the adopted child’s records.
-You can download a PDF copy of this statement below.
+In September 2024, NHSE Safeguarding published a statement setting out the process to protect the continuity of the adopted child’s records.
+Download below.

 October 2021